bingeboy/n-get/README.md

 ![nget demo](https://raw.github.com/bingeboy/n-get/master/assets/nget.gif)

-This cast is a little dated.
-Tool not at loud as before.
+This cast is a little dated. nget not at loud as before.

 Goal to create a node flavored Wget.
 Repo version features improved support for: